thekellymethod/heirvault-app/_devscripts/PHASE_5_SEARCH_ACCESS.md

 ✅ **Search is non-abusable**
 - Purpose required and validated
-- Only searches constrained fields (decedent_name)
+- Only searches constrained fields (decedentName)
 - Results limited to 50
 - No free-text global search
 - SQL injection protection